Matthew D. Joss

 - Lambert v.
 Javed, et al., 273 Va.
 307(Sup.
 Ct.
 Va., 2007) (on brief).
 Supreme Court of Virginia upheld dismissal of Plaintiff’s wrongful death medical malpractice action against multiple health care providers with prejudice on bar of res judicata, where Plaintiff filed two actions, one of which was barred by the two-year statute of limitations.
 The time-barred case was dismissed with prejudice while the remaining case was still pending.
 The Court ruled that the dismissal of the time-barred case with prejudice on statute of limitations acted with the same effect as an adjudication on the merits, precluding any further litigation on that cause of action.

 - Budd v.
 Punyanitya, 643 S.E.2d 180 (Sup.
 Ct.
 Va., 2007) (on brief).
-Supreme Court of Virginia unanimously affirmed defense verdict obtained by Mr. Joss in favor of orthopedic surgeon in medical malpractice action against orthopedic surgeon.
+Supreme Court of Virginia unanimously affirmed defense verdict obtained by Mr. Joss in favor of orthopedic surgeon in medical malpractice action.
 Appeal involved whether the plaintiff was entitled to introduce medical literature during cross-examination of defense experts after the plaintiff had attempted to establish that literature as reliable authority through his own experts on direct examination.

 - Ripley v.
 Foster Wheeler LLC, 841 F.3d 207 (4th Cir.
 2016) (on brief).
 Fourth Circuit Court of Appeals reversed longstanding practice of Virginia federal district courts remanding asbestos cases removed to federal courts on federal officer jurisdiction.
 Appeals court held that manufacturer of navy boilers was entitled to present evidence to support a government contractor defense against failure to warn claims.